kaushikbalasundar/cpp_dsa_solutions/graphs/README.md

   * **Unweighted graph:** No weight or value attached to the edges of the graphs.
   * **Directed graphs:** When the edges are represented by arrows that indicate the possible directions of traveral, then we call those as directed graphs.
   * **Undirected graphs: **When there is no directionality associated with the edges of the graphs, then the resulting graph is called an undirected graph.
+  * Graphs that do not contain a cycle are called trees.

   ## Storing Graphs

   * It is possible to store graphs using two popular methods: